RobertMcGuinn/deepseatools/manual/code-guide.md

 - Comments describing code function are marked by '## '
 - Commented-out code is marked by '# '
 - Sections are marked by '##### section #####'
 - Sometimes you will find hard coded local paths like 'c:/rworking/...'.
-You should change these manually.
-These will be corrected to relative paths in future iterations of this code-base.
+You should change these manually to suit your folder paths.
-- The text 'manual' anywhere in the code indicates a place where specific text needs input.
+- The text string 'manual' or 'Manual' anywhere in the code indicates a place where specific text needs input or where a manual step, outside of R, need to be taken..
 These should be checked over using 'crtl-F' before using the code.
 - Sections marked '##### check #####' are for testing and checking script progress and interim outputs.
 - File version notes: You will see file names that have a prefix with date-based version in the format `YYYYMMDD-X_` where the first part is the version/date and the 'X' is the iteration on that day.
 - Scripts with simple integer names (for example: 148433.R) are linked to a VLab Redmine issue in the [Redmine data QA pipeline](https://vlab.noaa.gov/redmine/projects/qa/issues?query_id=685) that further details the purpose of the script and other actions taken on the data source.
 The file name is the actual Redmine issue number in the pipeline.